mjansova/sonicScrewdriver/README.md

 Usage
 -----

-And example is available in test/.
+An example is available in test/.
 After setting up your environment, just do :

     ./cmdCompile.sh && ./makeTreeForExample && ./plotGenerationExample

 And browse the plots/ folder.